 Nonetheless, an automated mapper isn’t always the best solution.
 In some cases, you would be much better off if you could create a custom topology diagram via a graphical Network Diagram Software.

 This is especially the case if you’re designing a new network or intend to expand an existing one.
 In such cases, autodiscovery will be helpful but, most importantly, creating a custom Diagram of your network will help you understand how each device is interconnected and will greatly help in troubleshooting problems.

-In this post, we list the 15 best network diagram software and topology mapper tools, including both free and paid options.
+In this post, we list the 16 best network diagram software and topology mapper tools in my opinion, including both free and paid options.
 The list of the tools below is in no particular order.